Inclusive Scan#

 Current limitations:

-• The function will internally block until the issued kernels have completed execution.
+The function is intended to be asynchronous, but in some cases, the function will not return until the algorithm fully completes.
 Although intended in the future to be an asynchronous call, the algorithm is currently synchronous.

 Return Value#